 - Protestant reformer John Knox was both her dangerous enemy and her friend.
 True to the complexities of Mary’s court and her life as a whole, Queen Mary found John Knox to be an amiable companion when hunting or shooting her bow despite his efforts to impose radical Protestantism onto Scotland and depose Mary as queen.

 - Queen Mary’s return from France transformed Edinburgh Castle into the bright and beautiful place it is today.
 Prior to Queen Mary’s reign Edinburgh Castle was a cold, dark, and dreary place.
 This was in sharp contrast with the glittering palaces of Paris where she grew up and eventually reigned (briefly) as queen.
 Partially to make Edinburgh Castle a proper and comfortable home for herself, Mary commissioned numerous improvements, adding beauty and glamour that was previously absent in Scottish courts.

-Learn more about Queen Mary Stuart in “Mary Queen of the Scots,” book three of the Legendary Women of World History Series.
-Available for kindle, Nook, iBookstore, and in paperback on Amazon, Createspace, and at a retailer near you.
+Learn more about Queen Mary Stuart in “Mary Queen of the Scots, the Forgotten Reign,” book three of the Legendary Women of World History Series.
+Available for kindle, Nook, iBookstore, and in paperback on Amazon, and at a retailer near you.

 Biography includes comprehensive bibliography, extensive timeline, and translations of Roman Catholic prayers from Latin to English.
 Also available in French, German, Italian, Chinese, and Spanish.
 See https://bit.ly/2IWJeOB for links to non-English editions.